 Division for Real Estate and Company Law

-The division is responsible for issues relating to real estate and company law and for legislation in the following areas: the Land Code, the Expropriation Act, the Tenant Ownership Act, the Tenancy Bargaining Act, the Swedish Companies Act, the Cooperative Societies Act, the Partnership and Non-registered Partnership Act, the Accounting Act, the Annual Reports Act, the Auditing Act, and the Act on the protection of Trade Secrets.
+The division is responsible for legislation relating to real estate and company law.
+This includes the Land Code, the Expropriation Act, the Tenant-Ownership Act, the Tenancy Bargaining Act, the Swedish Companies Act, the Economic Associations Act, the Partnership and Non-registered Partnership Act, the Accounting Act, the Annual Reports Act, the Auditing Act and the Act on the Protection of Trade Secrets.

 Division for Family Law and the Law of Contracts, Torts and Personal Property

 The division is responsible for legislation in the field of family law and the law of contracts, torts and personal property.
 This includes the Marriage Code, the Children and Parents Code, the Inheritance Code, the Cohabitees Act, the Names Act, the Tort Liability Act, the Criminal Injuries Compensation Act, the Insurance Contracts Act, the Contracts Act, the Consumer Sales Act, the Consumer Services Act, the Bankruptcy Act, the Debt Relief Act, the Company Reconstruction Act and the Debt Enforcement Code.

 In addition, the division handles EU matters, other international matters and administrative matters in these areas.

 The division is responsible for legislation in the field of intellectual property and transport law.
 This includes copyright, topographies of integrated circuits, patents, trademarks, trade names, designs, plant breeding, shipping, aviation, rail traffic, road traffic and space.

 The division is also responsible for negotiations being conducted in these areas, both at EU level and globally.

 Division for Legislation on Public Order and Safety and Crisis Preparedness